Turkish Get-up to Side Plank

 Follow these step-by-step instructions to perform Turkish Get-up to Side Plank with proper form and technique.

-Push through your bent leg, and roll onto your elbow, keeping the weight overhead as you lift your torso.
+Press through your bent foot and roll onto your free elbow, keeping the extended arm straight up and your gaze on your hand.

 Secondary Muscles